Meghan Markle Pregnancy Rumors Hit Twitter After She Steps Out In Blue Ruffled Dress

 And while news of a pregnant Meghan could lead to tons of happy royals fans, it could kick off another round of problems from her dad, Thomas.
 He has previously complained that he may never get to meet his grandkids because of the family drama since the paparazzi scandal.
 But even with that aside, Thomas believed that his daughter wouldn’t waste much time before having kids.
 This is what he said, according to Express.

 “When she met Harry she spoke about how much she loves him.
-There’s got to be a child in them….
+There’s got to be a child in them.
 But I think it will happen soon.”